 The Sapphire Preferred earns 2x Ultimate Rewards (UR) points on General Travel and Dining.
 It also earns just one point on non-bonus spend.
 Chase’s definition of travel is very broad, and it even inspired American Express’ revamp of the Green Card.

 The Citi Premier is one of the best mid-tier credit cards for international travel.
 It has a $95 annual fee and has plenty of earning opportunities.
-Currently, it earns 3x Thank You (TY) points on General Travel and Gas expenses.
-Plus, it earns 2x points on Dining and Entertainment; and one point on non-bonus spend.
+Currently, it earns 3x Thank You (TY) points on five categories: Airfare, Hotels, Gas, Groceries, and Dining.

-The Citi Premier also comes with a sign-up bonus worth 60,000 TY points.
+The Citi Premier also offers with a sign-up bonus worth 60,000 TY points.
 This bonus can be earned by spending $4,000 within the first three months.
-And it will continue to be offered after the changes come in August 2020.

 However, the Citi Premier lacks in benefits because Citi stripped their cards of them in 2019.
 Citi will offer a $100 hotel credit for hotel purchases that cost at least $500.
 But the hotel purchases must be made on Citi’s travel website, which is generally more expensive than the hotels’ own rates.
 Unfortunately, this only negates the credit and does not provide much value.